 Tributary Whitewater Tours was founded by Dan Buckley in 1978.
 He wanted to share the excitement, wonder, and natural beauty that rivers have to offer with others.
 Since then he has been an integral player in the development of Whitewater Rafting in California.

 Both Dan and Jeremiah are fathers and have taken their kids on the river before their first birthdays.
-So in the 40+ years of running river trips, we learned first hand about taking children on the river.
-So although Tributary offers some of the toughest whitewater in California, we have a deep understanding about family rafting trips.
+In the 40+ years of running river trips, we have learned first hand about taking children on the river.
+Although Tributary offers some of the toughest whitewater in California, we have a deep understanding about family rafting trips.

 We believe that rafting trips bring out the best in people.
 We feel that people respond to the beauty and challenge of the river, and in doing so, discover the best in themselves.
 In this hectic world, it becomes even more important to “get away from it all”.
 Come and experience the the best California has to offer in a way you will never forget.
 No road can take you where we do, your cell phone may not be able to either!
 Our trips can take you deep into the splendor of the forests and mountains, just like the tributaries of rivers.
 Let Raft California show you a better way while you forget about work, traffic, emails, and crowds.

 Sign up for our Newsletter and be the first to know about special deals and river news!

 Or Follow us on one of our many Social Media Channels!

 Our owner and our guides often spend their vacation time exploring other rivers.
 Their love for rafting and being on the river is infectious.
 They share their enthusiasm for the rivers and their knowledge of surrounding environments and ecology on our trips.
 Raft California prides itself on the excellence of its well-qualified and personable employees.
 Click here for more detailed information about our wonderful river guides and other employees.
 Find us on Facebook, Twitter, Instagram, Vimeo and Pinterest for more from clients, our guides, and management.